Performing a Sign Test In Exercises 7–22, (a) identify the claim ... | Study Prep in Pearson+

 1

-Step 2: Determine the critical value for the Sign Test.
-Since the sample size is 22, and the significance level (α) is given (commonly 0.05 unless otherwise stated), use a Sign Test critical value table or binomial distribution to find the critical value for a two-tailed test.

-Step 3: Calculate the test statistic.
-Count the number of data points greater than 1000 (positive signs) and less than 1000 (negative signs).
-Ignore any data points equal to 1000.
-The test statistic is the smaller of the two counts (positive or negative signs).
+Step 3: Perform the sign test.
+Assign a '+' sign to the data points greater than 30 and a '-' sign to the data points less than 30.
+Count the number of '+' signs (10) and '-' signs (11).
+The test statistic is the smaller of these two counts, which is 10.

+Step 4: Determine the critical value.
+Use the binomial distribution with n = 21 (the total number of data points after excluding the median) and p = 0.5 (assuming the null hypothesis is true).
+Find the critical value for the given significance level (α).

-Step 4: Compare the test statistic to the critical value.
-If the test statistic is less than or equal to the critical value, reject the null hypothesis.
-Otherwise, fail to reject the null hypothesis.
+Step 5: Compare the test statistic to the critical value.
+If the test statistic is less than or equal to the critical value, fail to reject the null hypothesis.
+Otherwise, reject the null hypothesis and conclude that there is sufficient evidence to support the claim that the median age is greater than 30 years old.

-Step 5: Interpret the decision in the context of the original claim.
-If the null hypothesis is rejected, conclude that there is sufficient evidence to refute the claim that the median square footage is 1000 square feet.
-If the null hypothesis is not rejected, conclude that there is not enough evidence to refute the claim.

 Verified video answer for a similar problem: